Jump to content

 1. Negative terminal on the battery

-4. neversaydie replied to Noise's post in a topic in The Bar
+4. neversaydie replied to Noise's topic in The Bar

 I'm with Tommy, whatever you buy (and it appears cost will be a major factor), it will be unrecogoniseable save for the motor by the time youve butchered it SOoooooooooo, buy a decent 1100 or 750 Virago, there cheap enough, bullet proof motors, plenty of parts around